kiana-S/numidr/docs/DataTypes.md

 ### Permutations

 The type `Permutation n` represents a permutation of `n` elements.
-Permutations are mostly used internally for various algorithms, but they are also an input in various operations, such as those that permute the axes of an array.
+Permutations are mostly used internally for various algorithms, but they are also an input in some operations, such as permuting the rows or columns of a matrix.

 Permutations can be composed using `(*.)`, and a permutation can be converted into a matrix using `permuteM`.